ZaneMa528/Invocieflow-ui/user-story.md

 ### Invoice Validation

-7. **Validate UBL XML Invoice** (CORE)
+7. **Automated UBL XML Invoice Validation** (CORE)

-   - As a user, I want to validate my UBL XML invoice against Australian standards so that I can ensure compliance before sending.
+   - As a user, I want my UBL XML invoice to be automatically validated against Australian standards after creation so that I can ensure compliance before sending.
    - Acceptance Criteria:
-     - User can upload or select a UBL XML invoice
+     - System automatically validates newly created invoices
-     - System validates against wellformedness, syntax rules, PEPPOL rules, and schema
+     - Validation checks wellformedness, syntax rules, PEPPOL rules, and schema
      - System displays validation results with clear error messages
      - User can see which specific rules were violated

 8. **View Validation Report** (CORE)
    - As a user, I want to view a validation report so that I can understand and fix any issues with my UBL XML invoice.
    - Acceptance Criteria:
-     - System displays validation errors with explanations
+     - System displays validation status (success or failure)
+     - For failed validations, system shows errors with explanations
      - User can see which specific rules were violated
      - System provides basic suggestions for fixing errors
-     - User can download the report in JSON format

 ### Invoice Sending

 9. **Send Invoice via Email** (CORE)

-   - As a user, I want to send my invoice via email using Reckon One API so that my client can receive it electronically.
+   - As a user, I want to send my validated invoice via email so that my client can receive it electronically.
    - Acceptance Criteria:
-     - User can select a validated e-invoice
+     - User can send a validated e-invoice directly from the validation results page
      - User can enter recipient email address
-     - System sends the invoice via Reckon One email API
+     - System sends the invoice with PDF and UBL XML attachments
      - User receives confirmation of sending

 10. **Send Invoice via PEPPOL** (IMPORTANT)
-    - As a user, I want to send my UBL XML invoice via the PEPPOL network so that it can be delivered to recipients on the network.
+    - As a user, I want to send my validated UBL XML invoice via the PEPPOL network so that it can be delivered to recipients on the network.
     - Acceptance Criteria:
-      - User can select a validated UBL XML invoice
+      - User can send a validated UBL XML invoice directly from the validation results page
       - User can enter recipient identifier
       - System sends the invoice to the PEPPOL network
       - User receives confirmation of sending